OpenWeightDatabase/OpenWeightDatabase/CONTRIBUTING.md

 # Contributing to OWD

 ## Before contributing...
+Some rules!

-Here are some basic rules to follow in order to contribute to the project:
+Here are some basic rules to follow in order to contribute to the project properly:

 * We are interested in **outdoor gear and equipment!**.
 This includes climbing, hiking, skiing, etc. Do not hesitate to create a new category if your item does not fit one already present.
 * Only share items **you weighted yourself!** By doing so, we can ensure that the weight is accurate.
 * For electronic devices, weight them **without batteries** when possible.
+* An item will be updated if the measured weight difference is **bigger than 5 grams**.

 ## How to contribute